chessworld/oebsp-reference-server/README.md

 ### Using a custom configuration

 You can provide a custom configuration JSON file to configure more complex situations such as multiple boards or different start positions.
-See the `config` path for examples of custom configurations.
+See the [`config` folder][3] for examples of custom configurations.

 To use a custom config, provide the path to the config file as the first argument when launching